 The view of Kaaterskill Falls is well worth the hike.

 Where to Eat.
 Stroll, and Shop All in One Spot

 Just a short jaunt from Hunter Mountain, Tannersville has a cute, eclectic Main Street bursting with shops and dining, sometimes in the same establishment.
 Last Chance Cheese and Antiques Café, for example, is a fun dining-shopping combo with antiques, a nice array of adult beverages, cheese by the pound, loads of candy, a bar and family-friendly dining.
 Noshing on nachos at a pub table was a big hit with my kids.

 Like a kid in a candy shop.
 Actually, this is an antique shop and cafe.

-In Palensville—not far past Tannersville and Kaaterskill Falls—lies a gem of a shop and eatery, Circle W Market.
+In Palenville—not far past Tannersville and Kaaterskill Falls—lies a gem of a shop and eatery, Circle W Market.
 The friendly staff whips up whoppers of sandwiches (gluten-free bread is available) while vacationers and locals alike browse the carefully curated selection of outdoor gear, books and natural foods in the funky store with a rich history.

 The author was hosted by Hunter Mountain, but all opinions are her own.